 All day long my phone pinged with notifications as people either "liked" my comment or commented on it.
 On the whole the comments were encouraging but some were really worrying and reminded me that we have so far to go still.

 Many of the negative ones basically said that it was just a word and I should not get so offended.
-Someone said that they have a child with autism and they don't find the word offensive, someone said that she called her black friend nigger and in return was called whitey (I kid you not) and someone posted this quote from Stephen Fry (made in 2006 while interviewing Christopher Hitchens
+Someone said that they have a child with autism and they don't find the word offensive, someone said that she called her black friend nigger and in return was called whitey (I kid you not).

 Yes it is just a word, am I offended?
 No, because I do not have a learning disability.
 But my daughter who does, who can't answer you back but has the right to an opinion as much as you, she is mightily offended because when you are dismissing someone as being retarded, you are saying that people like Daisy are not worthy of an equal billing with the rest of humanity.
 Because her brain does not work as quickly as yours is she less of a human being?
 Because of a completely sporadic mutation in a gene is she no longer entitled to a voice or an opinion.
 Because as Daisy's mum I know she has a voice and an opinion,maybe not in a way you recognise but it's my role to make sure you hear it.
 And it's also my role to make sure that if I hear someone use a word that refers to Daisy and other people with learning disabilities in a negative and derogatory way then I need to pick them up on it.

-So I'm asking you, the people who read this blog, the people who follow my twitter feed and Daisy's Facebook page - will you stand up for Daisy too?
+So I'm asking you, the people who read this blog, the people who follow my twitter feed , my facebook page, my instagram feed - will you stand up for Daisy too?
 And the thousands of children and adults like her in the UK?
-When you hear a friend, a colleague a stranger describe someone or something retarded, are you prepared to put your neck on the line and pull them up on it?
+When you hear a friend, a colleague a stranger describe someone or something retarded or spaz, are you prepared to put your neck on the line and pull them up on it?
 You may find yourself on the receiving end of some abuse but maybe, you may also remind someone to really think about what they are saying, because it does matter.
 It's not about being offended, or about being politically correct or using the latest term, it's about doing what's right and respecting other human beings.